tarantool/cartridge-cli/README.md

     --cfg FILE          Cartridge instances config file.
                         Defaults to TARANTOOL_CFG or ./instances.yml

-    --foreground        Do not daemonize
+    --daemonize / -d    Start in background
 ```

-It starts a `tarantool` instance in background with enforced env-vars and
+It starts a `tarantool` instance with enforced env-vars.
-waits until the app's main script is finished.
+With the `--daemonize` option it also waits until the app's main script is finished.

 ```
 TARANTOOL_INSTANCE_NAME